DahliaBloomstone/DahliaBloomstone.github.io/_posts/2020-09-23-helpful_rails_notes.markdown

 end
 end

+Resources: Any object that you want users to be able to access via URI and perform CRUD (or some subset thereof) operations on can be thought of as a resource.
+In the Rails sense, it is generally a database table which is represented by a model, and acted on through a controller.
 Next, Rails will look to render the view explicitly or implicitly.
 Explicitly would render the new view page in users.

 **Models:** a user has many art plans, has many art projects through art plans, and has many art schedules through art projects. art schedules belong to art projects and art plans. art projects have many art schedules and have many art plans through art schedules. art plans belong to user, have many art schedules, and have many art projects.